2 / 28 / 2025

 He loved America all his life!

-Every year we ask parents for feedback on their academy and Great Hearts as a whole.
+Every year we ask parents for feedback on their child's academy and Great Hearts as a whole.
 We hope you will take the time to fill out this year’s survey.
 It should only take a few minutes and we very much want to hear your perspective.
-Click here to access the survey.
-The survey will remain open until Tuesday, March 5th.
+The class with the highest percentage of survey's returned will win a popsicle party.
+I know of a bunch of first graders who would love that prize.
+We would love to see 100% participation.
+Thank you parents!
+The survey will remain open until Tuesday, March 4th.

 1st Grade Teachers